-The market has beaten down on large-cap growth over the past few years.
+The market has beaten down on large-cap stocks over the past few years.
 And contrary to popular belief, this is good news for investors.
-Because of the slumping market, a number of extremely well-managed large-cap growth funds are available on the cheap.
+Because of the slumping market, a number of extremely well-managed large-cap funds are poised to outperform.
 As master investor Warren Buffett has said, the best time to be greedy is when others are fearful.

-Fool fund analyst Shannon Zimmerman is confident that the time for large-cap growth is just around the corner.
-At his Motley Fool Champion Funds newsletter, he has identified four superior large-cap growth funds for subscribers, in addition to 26 other recommendations.
+Fool fund analyst Shannon Zimmerman is confident that the time for large companies is just around the corner.
+At his Motley Fool Champion Funds newsletter, he has identified 10 superior large-cap-oriented funds for subscribers, in addition to 25 other recommendations.
 He's so confident in the long-term prospects of each of these investment vehicles that we're loath to give away any of his picks to anyone who doesn't become a subscriber.
-But we're not above letting you know what attributes make these funds superior or what they're buying and selling now.
+But we're not above letting you know what attributes make these funds superior, or what they're buying and selling now.

 One fund for the long run

-Back in November 2004, Shannon recommended a large-cap growth fund that was "having a relatively easy time snapping up shares of the names they like at discounted prices."
-More importantly, the fund boasted a talented management team, a time-tested strategy, and a rock-bottom expense ratio of just 0.50% in a category whose average fund costs nearly 1.6%.
+Back in November 2004, Shannon recommended a large-cap growth fund that was "having a relatively easy time snapping up shares of the names it likes at discounted prices."
+More importantly, the fund boasted a talented management team, a time-tested strategy, and a rock-bottom expense ratio of just 0.5%, in a category whose average fund costs nearly 1.6%.

-Since Shannon recommended this Champ almost a year ago, that expense ratio has fallen even further (to 0.3%).
-That's exactly what separates an average fund from a great fund: management that sticks to its investing guns in good times and bad and doesn't charge investors an arm and a leg for performance.
-Those traits have helped Shannon identify a basket of funds that have outrun their comparable indexes to the tune of 6 percentage points.
+Since Shannon recommended this Champ a year ago, that expense ratio has fallen further (to 0.41%).
+That's exactly what separates an average fund from a great fund: management that sticks to its investing guns in good times and bad, and doesn't charge investors an arm and a leg for performance.
+Those traits have helped Shannon identify a basket of funds that have outrun their comparable indexes to the tune of nearly 7 percentage points.

 Before we get to the holdings, let me lead with how this Champ finds its stocks.
 The management team screens for earnings momentum, relative historical value, and future cash flows.
 At the time Shannon recommended the fund, its top 10 holdings included Microsoft